 See those vents on your outer wall, ceiling, or just above the window?
 Ideally, they are meant to control the temperature in your house.
-But unfortunately, they also serve as the bees’ entry point.
+Unfortunately, they also serve as the bees’ entry points.
 The vents, especially those on the upper floors, are a favorite for the bees.

-The protruding section of your chimney is a key entry point for the bees.
-This is because it’s a good link between your house and the external environment.
+The protruding section of your chimney is a crucial entry point for the bees.
+This is because it links your house and the external environment.